 IMPORTANT: never look directly at the Sun without the use an approved solar filter.
 Sunlight through a telescope can severely burn your eyes and cause permanent blindness if an approved solar filter is not used.

 You wouldn't go on a road trip without a street map.
 Likewise, it is much easier to find your way around the night sky if you carry a set of star charts in some form or other.
 There are two main types of star charts.
-Planispheres, sometimes called star finders or star and planet locators, have a round center that allows you to dial in your local date and time in order to display a correct rendering of the evening sky.
-They usually only show that constellations and brighter stars in the sky.
-Static star charts are much more detailed and will list thousands of stars as well as deep sky objects according to their coordinated in the sky.
-Both types can be obtained from astronomy suppliers.
+Planispheres, sometimes called star finders or star and planet locators, have a round center that allows you to dial in your local date and time in order to display a correct view of the evening sky.
+They usually only show the constellations and brighter stars in the sky.
+Static star charts are much more detailed and will list thousands of stars as well as deep sky objects according to their coordinates in the sky.
+Both types can be obtained from astronomy suppliers and online retailers.
 Planispheres can also be found at many bookstores and hobby shops.

 Getting around in the dark can be difficult at best.
 But you won't be very popular around your peers if you go shining bright lights in their eyes.
 Fortunately there is a solution.
 A flashlight with a red lens will allow you to find your way around without ruining your night vision.
 It takes the average person between 15 and 20 minutes for their vision to fully adapt to the low levels of light.
 A bright light can send you back to the starting point.
 All astronomy supply companies offer a number of styles and designs.
 Many are waterproof, which will help extend the life of your flashlight on those moist, dewy evenings when the humidity is high.